Qumulo/docs/administrator-guide/connecting-to-external-services/creating-using-access-tokens-to-authenticate-external-services-qumulo-core.md

 ---
-title: "Using Qumulo Core Access Tokens"
+title: "Creating and Using Access Tokens to Authenticate External Services to Qumulo Core"
 summary: "This section explains how to create and use access tokens&mdash;by using the Qumulo REST API, Python SDK, and <code>qq</code> CLI&mdash;to authenticate external services to Qumulo Core."
-permalink: /azure-administrator-guide/external-services/using-access-tokens.html
+permalink: /administrator-guide/connecting-to-external-services/creating-using-access-tokens-to-authenticate-external-services-qumulo-core.html
+redirect_from:
+  - /administrator-guide/external-services/using-access-tokens.html
-sidebar: azure_administrator_guide_sidebar
+sidebar: administrator_guide_sidebar
 varAccessTokenWarning: An attacker can use an access token to authenticate as the token's user to Qumulo Core REST API (through HTTP, the Python SDK, or the <code>qq</code> CLI) and gain all of the user's privileges.
 varAccessTokenBestPractices: Treat access tokens, and the bearer tokens they generate, like passwords.
 Store your tokens securely, rotate your tokens often, and create a token revocation policy for your organization.
 varAccessTokenAdminWarning: To decrease the risk of giving an attacker full administrative access&mdash;including access to cluster data&mdash;avoid generating tokens for accounts with administrative privileges.